carlossless/dotfiles/README.md

 ## symlink.sh

-Creates symlinks for every 'dot' configuration file (eg. `.zshrc`) from wherever this repository repository resides to the user home directory `~/`.
+Creates symlinks for every 'dot' configuration file (eg. `.zshrc`) from wherever this repository resides to the user home directory `~/`.

 ## dependencies.sh